michaelb/cv/README.md

 1. Clone the newly created repo.
 1. Install project dependencies with `npm install`.
 1. Run `npm run deploy` to initialize `gh-pages`.
 This is a one time action.
 Further deployments will be initiated by GitHub Actions on every push to `master`.

+## Dev (notes to myself):

+Things to modify are in:
+- src/metadata/metadata.js
+- src/templates/index.html

+Sensitive info (like phone number) is in the stash of the local repo (or a non-pushed branch).

 ## Usage